jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 ![Cell syncing at end of line](recalage-grille.png)

-The red pixels show the places where  a Grid limit contains a ink dot, which should  not happen.
+The red pixels show the places where  a Cell limit contains a ink dot, which should  not happen.
 In this  case, the red pixels  are generated because of  the vertical  line of  the `l=3, c=59`  Cell from  Grid 0, while the "g" is completely inside the `l=3, c=60` Cell from Grid 1.